 - Each entry must refer to one outside source

 - Each entry must be 400 words minimum (excluding quotations).

-You will receive a midterm grade in early March and your final grade for the blog at the end of the semester.
+You will receive your final grade for the blog at the end of the semester.
 With this in mind, you are encouraged (and should) revisit and revise previous entries based on your developing thoughts, ideas, and strategies learned throughout the course of the semester.

 For a comprehensive blogging rubric, head to ‘Files’ on Canvas.

 How frequently you comment on other blogs (from the class) will be taken into serious consideration when calculating your participation grade.